Frequently Asked Questions

 This will start ACI Client as the target application, and ACI Client would start the target application that you specify after /R command line option.
 Make sure that there is a space after "/R" above.
 The same applies if you are using ACI with an initial application under terminal services without Citrix.
 See "Terminal Services in Single Application Mode" under "Installing ACI Client" in ACI HelpContents for details.

-2. I was just testing ACI with Notepad, but ACI doesn't seem to see it.
+2. I was just testing ACI with Notepad, but ACI doesn't close it.

 3. I was trying ACI with Navision, but ACI doesn't seem to see it.
-Is there a specific settings that I need to change?
+Is there a specific setting that I need to change?

-This happens when the Application Title is not set up correctly.
+This happens when the Application Title or executable file name is not set up correctly.
 It's case sensitive, so use "Navision" or "NAV" instead of "navision".
 Also, using the word "Navision" only, for example, could unintentionally monitor a program like "Navision User Guide.pdf - Acrobat Reader".
-It’s best to set it to "Microsoft Navision Attain" or "- Microsoft Navision Attain" if you are using Navision 3.60, or set it to "Microsoft Business Solutions-Navision" or "- Microsoft Business Solutions-Navision" if you are using Navision 3.70.
-In later version 5.0 and after, use "Microsoft Dynamics NAV".
-If you have an older version you may use "Navision Financials".
-This all depends on the window title shown when you start Navision.
+It's best to use EXE Path wildcard option, and set the EXE to monitor to "\fin*.exe".
+This would match both fin.exe and finsql.exe.

-After setting the title, you can look in the App Title column in ACI Manager to see which application ACI Clients are actually monitoring, by default this is refreshed every 10 seconds.
+After setting the title or EXE path, you can look in the App Title column in ACI Manager to see which application ACI Clients are actually monitoring, by default this is updated every 10 seconds.

 4. Do I need to change any shortcuts or modify the monitored program configuration in anyway?